-We want to take this opportunity to THANK YOU for the love, care and hard work you put into caring for the loved ones in your life.
+We know it isn’t easy being a caregiver, so we’d like to take this opportunity to THANK YOU for the love, care and hard work you put into caring for the loved ones in your life.
 We also want you to know you are not alone!
 1 in 4 Idahoans is a caregiver and there is support out there for people like you.
 Below are some free resources to get you started:

-The Idaho Commission on Aging has many virtual trainings for caregivers including their recent Let’s End Loneliness campaign.
+The Idaho Commission on Aging has many virtual trainings for caregivers from Alzheimer’s training to the Let’s End Loneliness campaign.

 Has your stress or depression reached unmanageable levels?
 The Idaho Suicide Prevention Hotline can help, just call or text 208-398-4357.
 You don’t need to be suicidal to call – their volunteers are available 24/7 to provide support and listen.